The following resources provide payment information related to TRICARE and Veterans' Affairs payment.

 For Non-VA Care Provider Information

 Once Purchased Care (non-VA Care) is authorized, Veterans may seek treatment from a provider in their community.
 This guide details what non-VA providers should expect in terms of authorizations and referrals, claims payment, and the return of medical documentation back to the authorizing VA Medical Center (VAMC).
 Learn more.

-May 2015 Update: New legislation passed that recalculates the 40 mile limit for Veterans to be able to utilize non-VA provider for health services, including physical therapists.
+Legislation passed in 2015 that recalculates the 40 mile limit for Veterans to be able to utilize non-VA provider for health services, including physical therapists.
 The 40 mile limit has been changed from straight distance calculation to the driving distance of 40 miles.